munificent/craftinginterpreters/book/classes.md

 print bagel; // Prints "Bagel instance".
 ```

-It doesn't do much, but it's starting to do *something*.
+This program doesn't do much, but it's starting to do *something*.

 ## Properties on Instances